Should you get your dog vaccinated?

 For example, German shepherds, various collies, and some sheepdogs are known to be sensitive to certain vaccinations.
 Your vet will avoid using vaccines that contain ingredients your dog may be sensitive to.

-Reactions associated with vaccines are typically short-lived and mild.
+Seeing your pet have an adverse reaction to a vaccine can be upsetting.
+However, it's important for pet owners to remember that most reactions associated with vaccines are typically short-lived and mild.
 That said, severe reactions are rare but can occur, and require emergency veterinary care.

 These side effects include facial swelling, vomiting, hives, diarrhea, itchiness, breathing difficulties, and anaphylaxis.
 When anaphylaxis occurs in dogs, it typically appears very soon after a vet has administered the vaccination.
 However, it's important to note that anaphylaxis can occur up to 48 hours after your dog has received a vaccination.